bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 arch/arm/boot/zImage
 arch/arm/boot/dts/am335x-boneblack-wireless.dtb

-Copy the arch/arm/boot/dts/am335x-boneblack-wireless.dtb to "dtb" (this dtb will work fine for both BeagleBone Black and BeagleBoneBlack Wireless, at least for the purpose of reflashing U-Boot).
+Copy the arch/arm/boot/dts/am335x-boneblack-wireless.dtb to sdcard/dtb
+(this dtb will work fine for both BeagleBone Black and BeagleBoneBlack Wireless, at least for the purpose of reflashing U-Boot) and the zImage file as well.

 Assembling all files into sdcard.img
 ------------------------------------

-This is done using the ./gen.sh script, which itself uses the genimage tool.
+This is done using the sdcard/gen.sh script, which itself uses the genimage tool.